pbrucla/fuzzing-lab/02-intro-to-fuzzing.md

 The files should be at most 100 KB so that they can be processed quickly.
 You can try search terms such as `pdf test files`.
 Once you find a PDF file, copy the URL and download it on the server with `curl`.
-For example, run the following command to download a test PDF file from the Mozilla PDF.js project.
+For example, run the following command to download a test PDF file from the Mozilla PDF.js project:
-You can use `curl` to dowload more PDF files.
-Try to find 2-3 more files to add to your seed corpus.

 ```sh
 curl -LO 'https://github.com/mozilla/pdf.js-sample-files/raw/master/helloworld.pdf'
 ```

-Make sure you're using the direct URL to the PDF file, not the URL of a web page that contains or links to the PDF file.
+When you download a file, make sure you're using the direct URL to the PDF file, not the URL of a web page that contains or links to the PDF file.
-Once you've downloaded a several PDFs, use the `ls` command to print out their sizes and check that they are at most 100 KB:
+Once you've downloaded two to three more PDFs, use the `ls` command to print out their sizes and check that they are at most 100 KB:

 ```sh
 ls -lh